d-exclaimation/pioneer/Documentation/references/enums.md

 !!!warning Disabled entirely

-Using this meant, no operations nor even a websocket connection is going to be accepted by the server.
+Using this meant no operations nor even a websocket connection is going to be accepted by the server.

 !!!